edgi-govdata-archiving/overview/gsoc/GSOC_2017_Application_proposal.md

 **Teamwork:** Most of my previous projects needed team work and collaboration.
 And I have played a lot of different roles in these teams.
 But the key point for me is following interest-oriented under the problem driven strategy.
 It is enjoyable to play a role in a team and figure out the answer of the problem.

-**Interests:**
+**Interests:** I like coding and reading.
+And learning by doing is the way for me to consider any problem.
+Besides, I like climbing and geometry.

 **Commitment:** I will be able to work as the required time when I am working for GSOC.
 The earliest emtry time is May 8th.
-I will
+I will fully get invovled this project.